-Early bird registration for football is open 3/19 - 3/31 with a $10 discount.
-Payment must be received by March 31 to receive discount.
-Regular registration continues from 4/1 - 7/15.
-Late registration continues July 16 with a $50 additional fee.
+Early bird registration for football is open 3/28 - 4/8 with a $25 discount.
+Payment must be received by April 8 to receive discount.
+Regular registration continues from 4/9 - 6/28.
+Late registration continues July 29 with a $25 additional fee.
 Please join our email list to be notified about registration and other important football information.
-After July 15th players will only be added to teams where space is available.
 Wait list registration will be available as teams become full.
 Each year teams fill to capacity.
 Do not wait to register.
 Players are only placed on teams when payment has been recevied.
 A registration with nonpayment does not "hold" a roster spot on any team.

 REGISTRATION MAY CLOSE EARLY IF CAPACITY IS REACHED

 Early registration (payment received prior to 4/8) $325

 Late Registration (any payment received after 6/28) $375

 What is included with the cost of registration?

 The cost of registration covers the rental of the fields we use for practices and games and the fees to participate in the AYL for the season.
 Your athlete will automatically receive the camp dues as a part of their registration fees.